Device emulator

 - compiling the package from source by using the

-command; in this case, the package will be placed in theout/emulator
+make dist-emucommand; in this case, the package will be placed in theout/emulatordirectory.

 - Place the emulator files in a directory of your choosing.
 You should have the following files: